Talking to your education setting about special educational needs

 Ask for this to be put in writing, and agree a date for a future meeting to check on progress.

-If it is clear that your child has SEN, the school will offer support gradually, and review at every step to see if things have improved.
+If it is clear that your child has SEN, the education setting will offer support gradually, and review at every step to see if things have improved.

 You have the right to be kept informed and for your views to be taken into account.